EoghanDelaney/pands-project/README.md

 ## Python modules
 #### Numpy
+Numpy is a python package used for fast scientific computing.

 #### Pandas
 Pandas is a open source python library, for the preperation of data for data analysis. pandas describes itself as a **"library providing high-performance, easy-to-use data structures and data analysis tools"** [8].
 We use pandas as the data frame throwout this investigation.
 Pandas sits atop **numpy** as a module and inherits some of its functions.